resibots/map_elites_hexapod/README.md

     - Install robdyn on your computer: `sudo ./waf install`
     - For more advanced options, look at [robdyn]'s repo.
 - [Sferes2]: A high-performance, multi-core, lightweight, generic C++98 framework for evolutionary computation.
-    - As sferes2 is a framework you only need to get the code: `git clone https://github.com/sferes2/sferes2`
+    - Get the code: `git clone https://github.com/sferes2/sferes2`
     - For more advanced options, look at [Sferes2]'s repo.

 ### Compiling